Create a culture that means business™

 In this blog, we’re diving into the strategies that forward-thinking HR teams are using to drive impact, build connections, and create cultures that can flex with the future.

-True HR innovation doesn’t happen all at once.
+True HR innovations don’t happen all at once.
 It shows up in the everyday moments that shape your culture.
 Here are nine smart, strategic ways HR teams are driving impact and building workplaces that are ready for what’s next:

 HR innovation doesn’t mean throwing tech at a problem.
 It means knowing which people-powered outcomes actually move the needle — like retention, engagement, or internal mobility — and building programs that support them.

 Recognition matters here.
 When you reward the behaviors that drive business goals, you’re not just encouraging them — you’re making them part of how work gets done.
-In fact, Achievers Workforce Institute data tells us that 84% of employees who receive meaningful recognition at least monthly are their most productive selves at work.
+In fact, according to the State of Recognition Report, employees who are recognized weekly are 2.6x more likely to be at their most productive.

 That kind of alignment?
 That’s innovation that sticks.